apheleia/BadSymfony/README.md

-# BadSymfony
+# Exercise in Symfony
-A project which uses bad coding style and patterns deliberately to be spotted.
+This is an example Symfony project with some failing tests.
+Make sure the tests pass and *email* the result to me.